Surya30-stack/CreditCard_transaction_Analysis/README.md

 8.Based Location_spending:
 #### Insights:
-City-Level Spending Trends¶
-Meridian, Houston, and Brandon have the highest total spending.
-Spending is concentrated in a few key urban areas, indicating higher economic activity.
+In City-Level Spending Trends Houston, and Phoniex have the highest total spending.
+Spending is concentrated in a few key urban areas, indicating higher economic activity and in State-Level Spending Trends Texas (TX), California (CA), and Florida (FL) lead in total spending.
+Most of the transaction and high amount are from east and south side of North America.